ARMmbed/E2E-demo/readme.md

 - increase scripting so user doesnt have to manually input all the variables
 - Add 'typename' to the endpoints so every endpoint gets updated by type instead of by individual device ID
 - Create single page website for this so its all GUI based instead of command line based.
+- Move WIFI SSID / Password into #defines so user doesnt have to config them in mbed_app.json
+- Various enhancements to make this process faster (move algo to be defined globally so it doesnt recompile from scratch each time,...etc)